AdeShennaike/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions and JSON web tokens both are used to send data across requests.
+The main difference is that tokens are stored on client-side whereas sessions are stored on the server memory.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It is used to hash passwords so that they become unreadable to a hacker.
+Bcrypt adds salt to make rainbow table encryption more difficult.
+With bcrypt we can increase the number of hashing rounds to slow the process of encryption.

 3. How are unit tests different from integration and end-to-end testing?
+In unit tests, we test an individual unit of our program and check it's functionality in isolation whereas in integration and end-to-end testing, we focus on the functionality of the unit as a part of the whole application.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+TTD takes more time but makes for smoother coding in the long run because your code will be built around working tests.
+It makes our code DRY and saves our time from debugging.